McStasMcXtrace/iFit/trunk/iOptim/README.txt

-  modified to use standard Matlab optimization fminsearch syntax and options solvopt by Alexei Kuntsevich and Franz Kappel , Graz (Austria) 1997 used in fminralg modified to use standard Matlab optimization fminsearch syntax and options bfgswopt by Kelley, 1998, Iterative Methods for Optimization used in fminbfgs modified to use standard Matlab optimization fminsearch syntax and options hooke by Kelley, 1998, Iterative Methods for Optimization used in fminhooke
+  modified to use standard Matlab optimization fminsearch syntax and options solvopt by Alexei Kuntsevich and Franz Kappel , Graz (Austria) 1997 used in fminralg modified to use standard Matlab optimization fminsearch syntax and options hooke by Kelley, 1998, Iterative Methods for Optimization used in fminhooke